Oak savanna: Midwestern oak savannas

 The oak savannas of the Midwestern United States form a transition zone between the moist broadleaf and mixed forests to the east and the arid Great Plains to the west.
 They are found in a wide belt from northern Minnesota and southern Wisconsin, down through Iowa, Illinois, northern and central Missouri, eastern Kansas, and central Oklahoma to north-central Texas, with isolated pockets further east around the Great Lakes, including Ontario.

 According to the findings of Victoria A. Nuzzo, since there is much variation per state, other names used for the Midwestern oak savanna are oak opening, scrub prairie, oak barrens, and brush savanna.

-The bur oak (Quercus macrocarpa) is the dominant species in northern oak savannas, although black oak (Quercus velutina), white oak (Quercus alba), and Hill's oak (Quercus ellipsoidalis) are sometimes present.
+The bur oak (Quercus macrocarpa) is the dominant species in northern oak savannas on rich soils, although black oak (Quercus velutina), white oak (Quercus alba), and Hill's oak (Quercus ellipsoidalis) are sometimes present.
+On sandy soils, black oak is the dominant tree.
 The dominant tree in the south is usually black oak, although the chinquapin oak (Quercus muhlenbergii), post oak (Quercus stellata), and black-jack oak (Quercus marilandica) are also common.

 The flora of the herbaceous layer generally consists of species associated with tallgrass prairies, both grasses and flowering plants, although some woodland species may be present.
-Some of these plants can include white wild indigo plant (Baptista lucantha), purple coneflower (Echinacea purpurea) and pasture rose (Rosa carolina).
+Some of these plants can include white wild indigo plant (Baptisia leucantha), purple coneflower (Echinacea purpurea) and pasture rose (Rosa carolina).
 There are also a few species that are unique to oak savannas.
 Some important species in the midwest oak savanna include a variety of bats, like the evening bat (Nycticeius humeralis) found in Missouri, and many types of birds, including the blue winged warbler (Vermivora cyanoptera), field sparrow (Spizella pusilla), and summer tanager (Piranga rubra).
 Oak savannas, because of their mixture of grassland, woodland, and unique savanna species, typically have a higher plant diversity than grasslands and woodlands combined.